Underground Cable Inspection Checklist [FREE PDF]

 Why Use This Underground Cable Inspection Checklist [FREE PDF]?

 This underground cable inspection checklist [free pdf] helps electric utilities teams maintain compliance and operational excellence.
-Designed for utility engineer professionals, this checklist covers 36 critical inspection points across 7 sections.
+Designed for utility inspector professionals, this checklist covers 36 critical inspection points across 7 sections.
 Recommended frequency: quarterly.

-Ensures compliance with OSHA 29 CFR 1910.269, NFPA 70E-2021 Article 130, NERC CIP-014-2, NERC FAC-001-3, DOE Electrical Safety Guidelines Order 440.1B.
+Ensures compliance with OSHA 29 CFR 1910.269, NFPA 70E-2021 Article 130, NERC CIP-014-3, NERC CIP-007-6, FERC Order 693 Reliability Standard FAC-001.
 Regulatory-aligned for audit readiness and inspection documentation.

 Frequently Asked Questions